aimlcommunitybd/public-docs/legal/code-of-conduct.md

 6. **Respect Privacy & Community Rules**
    - Do not share members’ personal information without their consent.
    - Follow group guidelines and moderator instructions to maintain a healthy community.

 7. **Conflict of Interest**
    - When discussing or sharing details about a project you are or were employed in, ensure you are not violating any confidentiality agreements or contracts with your employer/client.

 8. **Avoid Political Discussions**
    - Refrain from engaging in political debates or sharing political views, whether valid or invalid.
    - This community is focused on AI/ML and professional growth.

 **This Code of Conduct applies to the following people in online and offline spaces:**
 - admins of the online space
 - maintainers
 - reviewers
 - contributors
 - Mentors
 - Guests
 - Speakers
 - staff
 - panelists
 - tutorial or workshop leaders
 - organizers
 - volunteers
+- sponsors
+- donors
+- advisors
+- alumni
 - all attendees
-- all community members
+- all types of community members
 - people invited to meetings, workshops, webinars, events, etc.

 ---